Here Liez | Brielle Diskin | Substack

 Profile of actress and author Kate McKinnon discussing her transition from SNL to writing middle-grade fiction, her love of science, and advice for young writers.

-This is a Q&A profile on the CBS Mornings co-anchor and former NFL player Nate Burleson about his journey to television.
+In this Q&A, CBS Mornings co-anchor and former NFL player Nate Burleson shares his journey from the field to the studio and offers advice for young people.

 This is a feature on the animated film from China, "Ne Zha 2" and includes an exclusive interview with Michelle Yeoh, who lent her voice to the English-language version of the film.